codykingham/intro_to_vector_semantics/kwic_example/README.md

 ## Producing KWIC examples

-1. Download the text of the King James Bible from: http://www.gutenberg.org/cache/epub/10/pg10.txt
+1. Download the text of War of the Worlds by HG Wells (or other text you want to search): [http://www.gutenberg.org/files/36/36-0.txt](http://www.gutenberg.org/files/36/36-0.txt)
-2. Place the file in this directory with the title "kjv.txt"
+2. Place the file in this directory with the title "war_of_worlds.txt"
 3. Run the "kwic.sh" script by typing into command line: `sh kwic.sh`
 4. Browse the .txt results